black-parrot/black-parrot/docs/eval_guide.md

 - convert.bsg_sv2v (Creates a "pickled" verilog-2005 file out of the top level blackparrot)
   - NOTE: this target requires Synopsys Design Compiler to be installed.
 A fully open-source version of sv2v is in progress at https://github.com/zachjs/sv2v
+- parse.surelog (Builds a UHDM model of BlackParrot for evaluation and integration with other tools)

 ### Supported TOOLs
 BlackParrot supports these tools for simulation and design checking.
 We welcome contributions for additional tool support, especially for open-source tools.